faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

     \end{align*}

 where :math:`p_i` is the pressure in tank :math:`i`, :math:`q_{i}` the flow through valve :math:`i`, :math:`R_{Vi}` the flow resistance of valve :math:`i`, and :math:`C_{Ti}` the capacitance of tank :math:`i`.
 Three sensors :math:`y_{i}` measure :math:`p_{1}`, :math:`q_{2}`, and :math:`q_{0}`, respectively.
-For this example, six parametric faults have been considered in the plant: change in capacity of tanks and partial blocks in the valves.
+For this example, six parametric faults have been considered in the plant: change in the capacity of tanks and partial blocks in the valves.

 The definition of this model is done by specifying a dictionary with all model specifications.
 First, define `type` (here only `Symbolic` models are illustrated), unknown variables `x`, fault variables `f`, known variables `z`, and parameters `parameters`.